 The first key finding is that professionals and researchers were equally effective in debunking stereotypes on gender differences in math aptitude, while they reinforced students' perceptions that "women don't really like science" and that "women face discrimination in science-related jobs" to a comparable extent.
-These results suggest that the "gender debiasing" component of the classroom interventions, which emphasized men's and women's equal predisposition for science, cannot explain, alone, why the program increased girls' enrollment in selective STEM; otherwise the two groups of role models would be expected to have similar effects for this outcome, which is not what we find.
+These results suggest that the "gender debiasing" component of the classroom interventions, which emphasized men's and women's equal predisposition for science, cannot explain, alone, why the interventions increased girls' enrollment in selective STEM; otherwise the two groups of role models would be expected to have similar effects for this outcome, which is not what we find.

-By contrast, Table 9 reveals that the professionals were better than the researchers at improving female students' perceptions of science-related jobs and stimulating their aspirations for such careers, while emphasizing less the underrepresentation of women.
-The heterogeneity analysis indicates that the girls whose perceptions of science-related careers improved the most due to the program had more often a professional as role model: compared to girls in the bottom quintile of treatment effects for this outcome, those in the top quintile are 19.2 percentage points more likely to have been visited by a professional, the difference being statistically significant at the 1 percent level.
+By contrast, Table 7 reveals that the professionals were better than the researchers at improving female students' perceptions of science-related jobs and stimulating their aspirations for such careers, while emphasizing less the underrepresentation of women.
+Regarding perceptions of science-related careers, girls in the top quintile of treatment effects are 19.2 percentage points more likely to have been visited by a professional compared to girls in the bottom quintile, the difference being statistically significant at the 1 percent level.
 Professionals are similarly overrepresented among the role models who had the greatest effects on girls' taste for science subjects (22.7 percentage-point gap between the top and bottom quintile of treatment effects), and even more so among those who raised science-related career aspirations the most (38.9 percentage-point gap).
 The opposite holds for heterogeneous treatment effects on the importance of female underrepresentation in STEM: compared to the 20 percent of girls least affected for this outcome, the 20 percent most affected are 11.2 percentage points more likely to have been visited by a researcher.